Updated: August 2020

 This is common for personal easements that would expire upon the passing of the landowner or easement holder.

-Easement rights may also be void if it is no longer necessary.
+Easement rights may also be void if no longer necessary.
 A common example is an easement that may have been established a long time ago for access to a water well.
 If the well is no longer in use, the easement would be void as access to that well is not necessary.

 An easement, will typically, not have a negative effect on property value unless it severely restricts the use of the property.